Vavilov-Cherenkov radiation for parallel motion in three-dimensional topological insulators: Introduction

 \section{Introduction}

-Over sixteen years have elapsed since the theoretical prediction \cite{TIs Prediction 1,TIs Prediction 2} and experimental validation of the existence \cite{Hsieh} of three-dimensional topological insulators (TIs), catalyzing the research into these materials leading to the detection of new varieties of TIs \cite{TIs variety}.
+Over 16 years have elapsed since the theoretical prediction \cite{TIs Prediction 1,TIs Prediction 2} and experimental validation of the existence \cite{Hsieh} of three-dimensional (3D) topological insulators (TIs), catalyzing the research into these materials leading to the detection of new varieties of TIs \cite{TIs variety}.
 Three-dimensional TIs constitute an interesting new state of matter exhibiting conducting surface states arising out of an unusual band structure that belongs to a different topological class different from that of ordinary semiconductors \cite{Anirban}, being protected by time-reversal symmetry and insulating bulk \cite{Hasan,Qi Review}.
 Originally, two types of TIs were established: weak three-dimensional TIs with an even number of surface states on all but a single surface, whereas strong ones exhibit an odd number of them on each surface \cite{TIs Prediction 1, TIs Prediction 2, Morgenstern review}.
-The introduction of time-reversal symmetry breaking at the interface between a conventional insulator and a 3D strong TI---accomplished through methods such as magnetic coating or doping the TI with transition metal elements---results in the opening of a gap in the surface states.
+The introduction of time-reversal symmetry breaking at the interface between a conventional insulator and a 3D strong TI, accomplished through methods such as magnetic coating or doping the TI with transition metal elements, results in the opening of a gap in the surface states.
 This leads to a plethora of phenomena, including the quantum anomalous Hall effect \cite{QAH,Mogi}, the quantized magneto-optical effect \cite{Wu, Dziom}, the topological magnetoelectric effect \cite{Hasan, Qi PRB, Okada}, and the still to-be verified image magnetic monopole effect \cite{Qi Science}.
+Recently, TI-graphene heterostructures have been considered in order to enhance topological effects on the electric response through the interaction between a charged impurity and the material, leading to electronic transport influenced by the image magnetic monopole from the topological insulator's electromagnetic response \cite{Heterostructures1,Heterostructures2,Heterostructures3,Heterostructures4,Heterostructures5}.